Angshuman Paul , Tea-entrepreneur & tea estate owner, Girish Chandra Tea Estate, A.C Paul Agricultural Company

-With this mission in mind, the Sikkim Government started Temi Tea Garden with a group of Tibetan workers in 1968 and in 1974, they hired a British manager – Mr. Young – to manage the garden.
-From Mr. Young to Mr. Ravi Kumar (the present manager) Temi has been engaged in the production of Orthodox Black Tea from a garden that's spread across an incredible 500 acres of land.
+With this mission in mind, the Sikkim Government started Temi Tea Garden with a group of Tibetan workers in 1968, and in 1974, they hired a British manager – Mr. Young – to manage the garden.
+From Mr. Young to Mr. Ravi Kumar (the present manager), Temi has been engaged in the production of Orthodox Black Tea from a garden that’s spread across an incredible 500 acres of land.
 On an evening cup of tea with Mr. Kumar, he shares his nostalgia with Temi tea and how tea manufacturing in Temi is more of an art than science.
-Unlike CTC (Curl, Tear, Crush) Tea from Bengal, Temi Orthodox tea starts its manufacturing directly from withering and in our next day visit to the factory, my uncle (an expert in CTC tea manufacturing) points out the differences in the withering process of Temi tea as compared to CTC tea.
-For instance, the troughs for withering CTC tea are straight & parallel but in Temi tea, the troughs are slanting.
+Unlike CTC (Curl, Tear, Crush) Tea from Bengal, Temi Orthodox tea starts its construction directly from withering and in our next day visit to the factory, my uncle (an expert in CTC tea manufacturing) points out the differences in the withering process of Temi tea as compared to CTC tea.
+For instance, the troughs for withering CTC tea are straight & parallel, but in Temi tea, the channels are slanting.

-Temi has three types of tea – Fine Tippy Golden Flowery Orange Pekoe (FTGFOP), Tippy Golden Broken Orange Pekoe (TGBOP) and Golden Orange Fanning (GOF).
-The first two comprise 75 per cent of total production and are exported to countries like Germany, UK and Japan.
+Temi has three types of tea – Fine Tippy Golden Flowery Orange Pekoe (FTGFOP), Tippy Golden Broken Orange Pekoe (TGBOP), and Golden Orange Fanning (GOF).
+The first two comprise 75 percent of total production and are exported to countries like Germany, UK, and Japan.

 My last day in Temi was a bit depressing as the weather was too cold, with no sun making the departing moment more emotional.
 But if you want to enjoy tea and cherries, then do visit the Temi garden during spring.
 I was told that Dalai Lama extended his stay in Temi as its beauty enamored him.